-Past symposiums organized by the CCS (including MCRP report meetings) Since the first symposium on "Discovery, Integration, and Creation of New Knowledge through Multidisciplinary Computational Science" was held in May 2010, we have held one symposium every year.
-Since 2018, the event has been an international symposium with English as the official language and overseas speakers.
-In 2020, the symposium was held online to prevent the spread of COVID-19.
+Since the first symposium on "Discovery, Integration, and Creation of New Knowledge through Multidisciplinary Computational Science" was held in May 2010, it has been held every year, together with annual progress reports of MCRP projects.
+Since 2018, it has been international with overseas speakers and English as the official language.
+In 2022, we celebrate the 30th anniversary of the CCS and the symposium was held in person first time since 2019.